Kong/kongponents/docs/components/table.md

 - `emptyStateActionMessage` - Button text for empty state action
 - `emptyStateActionButtonIcon` - Icon for the empty state action button

-If using a CTA button, a `ktable-empty-state-cta-clicked` event is fired when clicked.
+If using a CTA button, a `@ktable-empty-state-cta-clicked` event is fired when clicked.

 #### Default Empty State Messaging